For Nathan Chen, the Olympics are no longer about fear. He’s in Beijing for the joy.

 Though he took the past year off from school to prepare for the Olympics, college has provided him a place to get away from the attention and the demand to be perfect.
 At school, it’s okay to struggle in a complicated STEM course.
 It’s okay, too, to go to other students and ask for help.

-When Chen goes back to New Haven, Conn., in August, he won’t even be sure what he wants to do with his life.
+When Chen goes back to Yale in August, he won’t even be sure what he wants to do with his life.
 He declared his major to be statistics and data science, because he always seemed to be better with math than writing while growing up.
 He figured data will be a part of whatever career he decides to pursue so he signed up for the classes.

 He isn’t even sure if he wants to keep skating anymore after the Olympics.